TimLWinkler/Framework-for-diverse-randomized-robotic-scene-rendering/README.md

 Evaluation: boolean if you want an evaluation.
 'n' for no evaluation, '0' for evaluation with SSIM, '1' for FID-Score and '2' for both SSIM and FID-Score

-- Rendering Samples: Integer for how many sampling per pixel will be casted.
+- Rendering Samples: Integer for how many sampling per pixel will be cast.

 - Denoising: boolean if denoising should be active ('y') or not ('n')